-The interim supplemental financial statements included herein for CIENA Corporation (the "Company") have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
+The interim supplemental financial statements included herein for CIENA Corporation (the "Company") have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange .
+Commission.
 In the opinion of management, the supplemental financial statements included in this report reflect all normal recurring adjustments which the Company considers necessary for the fair presentation of the results of operations for the interim periods covered and of the financial position of the Company at the date of the interim balance sheet.
 Certain information and footnote disclosures normally included in the annual financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to understand the information presented.
 The operating results for interim periods are not necessarily indicative of the operating results for the entire year.
-These financial statements should be read in conjunction with the Company's October 31, 1998 audited supplemental consolidated financial statements and notes thereto included in the Company's Current Report on Form 8-K/A filed on April 5, 1999.
+These financial statements should be read in conjunction with the Company's October 31, 1998 audited supplemental consolidated financial statements and notes thereto included herein.